-The first thing to consider is to ensure that the lawyer is knowledgeable about the physiology of the brain along with the diagnostic evaluations and treatment records.
-This will give the lawyer a better insight on the injury suffered by the employee.
-A number of symptoms associated with concussions, head and brain injuries may not be noticeable, but they can affect the life of the injured employee adversely.
+The first thing to consider is to ensure that the lawyer is knowledgeable about the physiology of the brain, along with the diagnostic evaluations and treatment records.
+This will give the lawyer a better insight into the injury suffered by the employee.
+Several symptoms associated with concussions, and head and brain injuries may not be noticeable, but they can affect the life of the injured employee adversely.
 Although every injury is unique, the most common symptoms of traumatic brain injuries include the following:

 - problems concentrating

 - issues in following directions

 - mood swings, including anger, aggression, depression, and anxiety